broccolimicro/hsesim/README.txt

 You'll notice the ID's P0, P9, and P15.
 These refer to specific semicolons or "places" in the hse.
-To see what these labels refer to, you may run the following commands outside of the interaction simulation environment:
+To see what these labels refer to, you may run the following commands outside of the interactive simulation environment:

 hsesim file.hse -g file.dot -l
 dot -Tpng file.dot > file.png

 The '-l' option adds labels to all of the places, transitions, and arcs.
-Now that you have set the current state to a reset state, you may take a look at the current state like so:
+Now that you have set the current state to a reset state, you may take a look at the current state.

 (hsesim)t
 ~R.f&~R.t&L.e&R.e&~L.f&~L.t {